akeneo/pim-helpcenter/content/updates/2020-07/1-easily-fix-errors-on-your-connections.md

 # Easily fix errors on your connections
-::: meta-data type="Improvement" features="Connections, Productivity" available="early-July" link-to-doc="../articles/connection-dashboard.html#in-the-connection-monitoring-page"
+::: meta-data type="Improvement" features="Connections, Productivity" available="early July" link-to-doc="../articles/connection-dashboard.html#in-the-connection-monitoring-page"
 :::

 We improved the connection error messages by adding several information that should help you to fix them.